peteroupc/html3dutil/doc/MathUtil.md

-Multiplies each element of a 2-element vector by a factor, so that the vector is parallel to the old vector but its length is multiplied by the given factor.
+Multiplies each element of a 2-element vector by a factor, so that the vector is parallel to the old vector but its length is multiplied by the specified factor.
 If the factor is positive, the vector will point in the same direction; if negative, in the opposite direction; if zero, the vector's components will all be 0.